-Adam Schwartz’s debut collection of stories, The Rest of the World, won the Washington Writers’ Publishing House 2020 prize for fiction and was published in October.
+Adam Schwartz’s debut collection of stories, The Rest of the World, won the Washington Writers’ Publishing House 2020 prize for fiction.

 “In Adam Schwartz’s stunning story collection, The Rest of the World, the city of Baltimore is the world: its harbor, its hot, crumbling asphalt, its summer-lush parks and takeout joints.
 A longtime public high school teacher, Schwartz writes with vivid grace about young men and women who yearn, love, betray and sometimes save themselves and one another.”
 Kathleen Wheaton, president of Washington Writers’ Publishing House